xvik/gradle-mkdocs-plugin/src/doc/docs/getting-started.md

 !!! note
     All changes are immediately appeared in the started live reload server (`mkdocsServe`)

+!!! tip ""
+    You can use [gradle-driven variables](guide/vars.md), for example, to insert project version in docs.

 Read:

 * Mkdocs [getting started guide](http://www.mkdocs.org/#getting-started).
 * Mkdocs-material [extensions docs](https://squidfunk.github.io/mkdocs-material/getting-started/#extensions).

+!!! tip
+    If you want to use a different theme (not material) then you'll need to [configure it](guide/theme.md)

 ## Building